deepomicslab/crux/docs/layout.md

 The scale system is especially useful when we need to map some raw data to the actual size of the graph.
 For example, we need to render a gene of 8000bp length, but we usually have a browser window of no more than 1200px.
 That said, we need to map the domain [1, 8000] to a range of [0, 1200].
-A _scale_ is used to do the mapping, and you can attach it directly to a container component, then all children inside the container can have their positions and sizes scaled.
+A _scale_ is used to do the mapping, and you can attach it directly to a container component, then all children inside the container will have their positions and sizes scaled.
 Currently, we use d3-scale as the underlying implementation, so it's helpful to know more about the scale types provided by it.

 Values for `xScale` and `yScale` should be scale helpers.
 All those helpers start with `@scale`, such as `@scaleLinear`. `@scaleLinear` accepts four optional arguments: